Version 2026-02-04-master

 First of all, it is important to mention that TuxGuitar is written in the Java programming language.
 Therefore, the audio output methods are heavily depending on Java.
-There is a dedicated layer in Java for MIDI sound, which uses "soundbanks".
+There is a dedicated API in Java for MIDI sound, which uses "soundbanks", also called soundfonts.
 A soundbank is a file that contains sound samples for all the required instruments.

 In TuxGuitar prior to version 1.0, using the soundbanks was the only way to play the sound, and it was totally independent of your system MIDI settings.